DeVoresyah/HelpDesk-IT/README.md

 └── Themes
 ```

 **Components** This is where your React components will live.
 Each component will have a directory containing the `.js` file, along with a style file inside `Styles` folder.
-The app will come with some commonly used components like Button.
+The app will come with some commonly used components like Base.

 **Config** This is where all of your app configuration located like Reactotron config, persist, etc.